pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

 A3, unique_ID

 ```
-as unique_ID the user can insert anything but consider that if two wells has the same ID the will be considered replicates. 'b' indicates that the well should be cosidered a blank and 'X' that the well should be discarded from any analysis
+as unique_ID the user can insert anything but consider that if two wells have the same ID they will be considered replicates. 'b' indicates that the well should be cosidered as a blank and 'X' that the well should be discarded from the analysis.

-To provide a calibration curve of OD, that maps optical density (OD) values obtained from a microplate reader to corresponding values obtained from a independent source, the file should be provided to KinBiont as a CSV file contains two columns:
+To provide a calibration curve of optical density (OD), that maps OD values obtained from a microplate reader to corresponding values obtained from an independent source, the file should be provided to KinBiont as a CSV file containing two columns:
 - `Raw_OD`: Optical density values measured using a microplate reader.
 - `Real_OD`: Optical density values measured using a real spectrophotometer.